JKEAS/LearningCodingA/README.md

 Hi this is JKEAS

-THis is my jounry in GitHub
+This is my journey in GitHub